emmyscode/streamlit-demos/README.md

 # Streamlit Demos
-Welcome to the Github repo for the example demo of Sketch Recognition written in pure Python to interactively categorize handdrawn doodles with a neural network.
+Welcome to the Github repo for the example demos of machine learning applications deployed with Streamlit.
+Featured right now is "Sketch Recognition" written in pure Python to interactively categorize handdrawn doodles with a neural network.

 ## Run this demo locally
 ```